hpssjellis/arduino-high-school-robotics-course/README.md

 # Arduino High School Robotics Course

-### A High School Robotics course using several Arduino boards: the Nano33Iot, Nano33BleSense and the PortentaH7, and also 2 non-arduino boards the Seeeduino XIAO and Espressif ESP32 NodeMCU-32S.
-We will use the Arduino Regular IDE using the C and C++ programming languages.
-We will also use the OpenMV Micro-Python based PortentaH7 Vision Shield, and the Edge-Impulse Machine Learning Platform along with my own Javascript Web page based solutions.
+### A High School Robotics course designed for my Feb 2021 Robotics class using several Arduino boards: the Nano33Iot, Nano33BleSense and the PortentaH7, and also 2 non-arduino boards the Seeeduino XIAO and Espressif ESP32 NodeMCU-32S.
+We will use the Arduino Regular IDE, (perhaps also the online cloud editor and the new Pro Editor) using the C and C++ programming languages.
+We will also use the OpenMV Micro-Python based PortentaH7 Vision Shield, and the Edge-Impulse Machine Learning Platform along with my own Javascript Web page based solutions and perhaps other shields that I get in the future.

+[Price List](priceList.md) Don't forget to see the price list for the basic Robotics course that I teach.
+Students tend to work in pairs but I have them plan three final projects two of which should be done individually.

 .